wp-plugins/oi-yamaps/readme.txt

 You able to use only one parameter - address or coordinates:
 [showyamap address="Moscow, Birulevskaya st., 1"]

+Placemarks

+You able to use many placemarks.
+Just write it inside content part of shortcode.

+[showyamap address="Moscow, Birulevskaya, 1/2"]
+	[placemark address="Moscow, Birulevskaya, 1"]
+[/showyamap]
+First placemark will be taken from showyamap shortcode, second from placemark shortcode.

 API loads not on every page, but only when it's needed!